Skip to main content

 7. Between: Used to approximate a date using two other dates as landmarks for the fact.

 Your facts will order themselves based on the type of date selected and the date (and time) selected for the type.
-Here's an example of how different dates look in CaseFleet:
+Here's an example of how different dates look in Casefleet:

 Time Zones for Facts